GoogleChrome/web.dev/src/site/content/en/blog/optimize-fid/index.md

 - Defer any non-critical JavaScript, including third-party scripts, using `async` or `defer`

-**Code-splitting** is the concept of splitting a single large JavaScript bundle into smaller chunks that can be conditionally loaded (also known as lazy-loading).
+**Code-splitting** is the concept of splitting a single large JavaScript bundle into smaller chunks that can be conditionally loaded (also known as lazy loading).
 [Most newer browsers support dynamic import syntax](https://caniuse.com/#feat=es6-module-dynamic-import), which allows for module fetching on demand: